codefwd/Network-exploration-using-nmap-though-Kali/README.md

 Nmap offers many methods for network exploration.
 Zenmap is the GUI version of nmap.
 In this demonstration I’ll be using nmap in Kali on a virtual machine.
 Nmap's main purpose is to search networks and investigate any hosts it finds.
 Either TCP or UDP protocols can be used for scanning.
-It can use a supply of usernames and passwords to get access to services, or it can employ brute force by guessing its way in.
+It can also be used to supply usernames and passwords to get access to services, or it can employ brute force by guessing its way in, but i will not perform that in this demonstration.

 ## Let's start
 The help section shown below makes it clear that there are many things you can perform with nmap.